 The Nike Air Max is proof that when revolution meets evolution, a dynasty is born.
 Since the world got its first glimpse of Nike visible air in ’87, the Air Max Story has consistently been one of reinvention.

 Next up in the evolutionary process: Engineered Mesh.
-This innovative fabrication revolutionizes four iconic Air Max styles with lightweight breathability, while heritage gets its due through original colors and game-changing cushioning.
+This innovative fabrication revolutionises four iconic Air Max styles with lightweight breathability, while heritage gets its due through original colours and game-changing cushioning.

 The Nike Air Max series was born at a time when big was best, but a decade later, it mattered even more.
 The question in 1997 wasn’t just who won, who competed or who broke a personal best – now it was about who was the world’s fastest.
 So self-assured that the swoosh design was merely a stitched mark on those clinical curves and with more Nike Air than ever via a full-length unit, the 97 was excess compressed into a bullet-train styled masterpiece.